 Can InterExchange Career Training USA help me find an internship?
 Do you offer placement services?

 No. Unfortunately, we cannot find an internship for you.
-If you have not already found an internship, you will not be eligible for the program at this time.
-If this is the case, we encourage you to search for internships using our internship guide.
+If you have not already found an internship, we encourage you to search for internships using our internship guide.

 What is the difference between an Intern and a Trainee?